 - Interest on loans is an allowable expense against profits, whereas dividends on shares are not.

 - Take advantage of capital allowances and the Annual Investment Allowance available on equipment purchases.
-The Annual Investment Allowance was now stands at £500,000.
+The AIA limit now stands at £200,000.

 - If possible, reinvest the proceeds of any asset sale and use ‘rollover relief’ to reduce capital gains.

-- You may need advice on how to structure any dividend payments.
+- You may need advice on dividend payments.
 You may have to pay some salary to working shareholders to compensate them for the disproportionate dividends paid to (say) retired shareholders.

 This sort of planning may not be effective if yours is a personal service company and you work under the control and management of any of your clients.